|

 M.A., Univ. of Vienna, Austria

-Author/editor of 27 books; author of 90+ articles and book chapters; translator of 11 books and of 90+ articles; some of his work has been translated into 7 languages.
+Author/(co-)editor of 27 books; author of 90+ articles and book chapters; translator of 11 books and of 90+ articles; some of his work has been translated into 7 languages; adviser and external reader of doctoral dissertations in the US and in 5 European countries.

-His (co-)edited volumes as well as his translations of 70+ authors from dozens of countries have been undertaken in the hope that they might contribute to the circulation of diverse voices from different linguistic and cultural traditions.
+His (co-)edited volumes as well as his translations of 70+ authors from dozens of countries have been intended as small contributions to the circulation of important and diverse voices from different linguistic and cultural traditions.

-Currently, he is completing a volume (together with Gerhard Unterthurner and Christian Sorace) that examines the contemporary constellation of biopolitics, aesthetics, and art by gathering theoretical and artistic perspectives from and/or on China, Japan, Turkey, Australia, Brazil, Russia, Italy, France, Austria, and Germany.
-Publication date will be mid-2026.
+Currently, he is completing a volume (together with Gerhard Unterthurner and Christian Sorace) that examines contemporary constellations of biopolitics, aesthetics, and art by gathering different theoretical and artistic perspectives from and/or on China, Japan, Turkey, Australia, Brazil, Russia, Italy, France, Austria, and Germany.
+Publication is expected in the summer/early fall of 2026.

-He is also working on several shorter texts addressing the following topics: the constellation of the museum, the avant-garde and biopolitics in the aesthetic writings of Boris Groys and Jacques Rancière; Mario Perniola's political philosophy; Frantz Fanon's complex relationship to European thought.
+Some of his shorter texts currently in progress address the constellation of the museum, the avant-garde and biopolitics in the aesthetic writings of Boris Groys and Jacques Rancière; Mario Perniola's sociopolitical thought; decolonial receptions of Frantz Fanon's work in Germany and elsewhere.

 |